D2. Probability

 Group the students.
 Explain that they will be conducting a simple experiment to see how many times the spinner will land on Active Role Models for 5 trials, and again for 20 trials.

-Distribute to each team a copy of Appendices 3.3 and 3.4, a piece of cardboard, a paper clip (for the needle) and a thumbtack or pencil.
+Distribute to each team a copy of Appendices 3.3 and 3.4, a piece of cardboard, a paperclip (for the pointer) and a thumbtack or pencil.
 Read the instructions in Appendix 3.3 and ensure that students understand the task at hand.
 If necessary, explain how the spinner works.
-Ask students to complete the task, suggesting that they take turns spinning the needle.
+Ask students to complete the task, suggesting that they take turns spinning the paperclip.

 Circulate among the teams, observe their work and ask questions such as: